Ludovic Colquhoun

-Ludovic Colquhoun (1804–1882) also known as Ludwig Colquhoun, was a 19th-century politician, Texas Senator and merchant of San Antonio, Texas.
+Ludovic Colquhoun (1804–1882) also known as Ludwig Colquhoun, was a Republic of Texas Senator and a merchant of San Antonio.

 Early life

 Ludovic Colquhoun was born in 1804 in Cumberland, Dumbartonshire, Scotland.
 He first immigrated to New Orleans, Louisiana, then moved to Texas in 1837, where he ventured in real estate and as a merchant.
 In Texas he gained vast land holdings, so much so, that it was necessary to hire a manager to assist him.

 Texas Senator

 He was appointed as a Senator of the Texas Republic from the District of Bexar in 1842.
 His term was cut short when San Antonio was taken by surprise by the Mexican Army in September of that year.
 At the time, Colquhoun was involved in a dispute with Samuel Maverick over ownership of land on the Cibolo Creek.
 The case was being tried in San Antonio, when the Mexican Army appeared there on the 11th.